Celina Gerlich - 2019 Scholarship Recipient

 “There was a time in my life where I did not think I could have this kind of a future.
 I didn’t think anyone believed in me and I didn’t believe in myself – but I was so wrong!
 I want to thank Twice But Nice for believing in me through the Anne Springman Scholarship – it is that support that has contributed to my success so far – and I’m just getting started,” concluded Celina.

-The Anne Springman Scholarship is offered to a Grade 12 graduate who was a member and volunteer with the Fort Saskatchewan Boys and Girls Club.
+The Anne Springman Scholarship is offered to a Grade 12 graduate who was a member and volunteer with bcg Fort Saskatchewan.
 This scholarship was renamed the Anne Springman Scholarship in memory of the years of service Anne provided to Twice But Nice.